dangrie158/email-categorization-thesis/source/10_chapter_2.md

 **Keras** [^keras]

 Keras is a high-level abstraction library written in Python for Theano[^theano] and TensorFlow[^tensorflow] backends.
-Theano and TensorFlow are both graph based computation libraries for multi-dimensional data flow.
+Theano and TensorFlow are both graph-based computation libraries for multi-dimensional data flow.
 Keras provides a common interface for both libraries.
 It is used to implement the CNN classifier presented in [chapter @sec:cnn-classifier].

 [^keras]: https://keras.io
 [^theano]: http://deeplearning.net/software/theano/